 When most people think about snowflakes they typically think about the white stuff falling from the sky in the winter or the beautiful patterns of individual snowflakes.
 But what exactly are snowflakes?
 Some people think that snowflakes are frozen rain, but this isn't exactly true.
 How do they form?
 Is it true that no two snowflakes are exactly alike?
 You may be surprised at some of the facts about snowflakes.

-First thing to realize is that the term snowflake is a generic term.
+The first thing to realize is that the term snowflake is a generic term.
 Snowflakes can actually be a single snow crystal or a group of snow crystals.
-What people typically see in snow fall is a group of snow crystals making a single snowflake.
+What people typically see in snowfall is a group of snow crystals making a single snowflake.

 How Snowflakes Form